Minhvt34/PDIP-solver/README.md

 # Develop a robust Primal-dual Interior-point Solver

-This is the final course project for course CS520: Computational Methods for Optimization collaborated with [Vincent Wang](github link).
+This is the final course project for course CS520: Computational Methods for Optimization collaborated with [Vincent Wang](https://github.com/bbworld1).

 Please check this report for more detail.
-We have to make our own weekly report.

 The complete algorithms and experimental result are in the [report](./report.pdf).